Biographies Characteristics Analysis

 XVIII century, 1st half

-Children in church school
+Children at church school

 © Photo: lori.ru